 What Do You Need To Do Before You Die?

 If you KNEW you had one year left, how would you spend it?
 What would you add to your life?
 What would you subtract from it?
-If you KNEW you had another 40yrs left, entire new lifetime to still achieve every and anything you haven’t up until this point, how would you plan for that?
+If you KNEW you had another 40yrs left to still achieve every and anything you haven’t up until this point, how would you plan for that?
 Older and wiser now, how do you want to spend the second half of your life?

 For me, since I don’t know how much time I have left on this earth, both are definitely on my mind.
 I fully intend to explore and be prepared for both possibilities.
 Whether I have a year or 40, either way, my ship is coming in.